 NOTE: Important!
 The VPI, VCI values, username and password for Internet access are usually specified in the contract between the subscriber and the ISP.

 In the 'PVC settings for the Internet' section, it is necessary to set the values 'VPI/VCI' and 'Encapsulation'.
 In our example, the VPI/VCI values are 0/35, and the encapsulation is LLC.

 Next, on the same page, in the 'IP settings' field, select 'No IP address', as it is not required to assign an IP address on this virtual channel.

 PPPoE authentication will be used to connect to the Internet.
-In the 'ISP authentication' section, specify 'PPPoE' in the 'Type (protocol)' field, and in the 'Username' and 'Password' fields type in the values provided by your ISP for connecting to the Internet.
+In the 'ISP authentication' section, specify 'PPPoE' in the 'Type (protocol)' field.
+In the 'Username' and 'Password' fields, type in the values provided by your ISP for connecting to the Internet.